 quotas before you create a cluster.

-- For more information about the quotas of clusters and nodes that can be created by
+- For more information about the maximum numbers of clusters and nodes that can be created with each account, see Limits.

 - Log on to the ACK console.

 - In the left-side navigation pane of the ACK console, click Clusters.

 - In the upper-right corner of the Clusters page, click Cluster Templates.